mdriyaz-a/INSTAGRAM-CAPTIONs-GENERATOR/README.md

 - `PUT /api/posts/<post_id>`: Update a post
 - `DELETE /api/posts/<post_id>`: Delete a post
 - `POST /api/posts/<post_id>/post-to-instagram`: Post to Instagram

-## Troubleshooting

-If you encounter any issues while setting up or running the application, please refer to the [TROUBLESHOOTING.md](TROUBLESHOOTING.md) guide.

 ## License